pchemguy/spec-kit/templates/commands/checklist.md

        - exclusion boundaries,
        - measurable acceptance criteria.
    5. Formulate questions chosen from these archetypes:
-      - Scope refinement (e.g., "Should this include integration touchpoints with X and Y or stay limited to local module correctness?")
+      - scope refinement (e.g., "Should this include integration touchpoints with X and Y or stay limited to local module correctness?")
-      - Risk prioritization (e.g., "Which of these potential risk areas should receive mandatory gating checks?")
+      - risk prioritization (e.g., "Which of these potential risk areas should receive mandatory gating checks?")
-      - Depth calibration (e.g., "Is this a lightweight pre-commit sanity list or a formal release gate?")
+      - depth calibration (e.g., "Is this a lightweight pre-commit sanity list or a formal release gate?")
-      - Audience framing (e.g., "Will this be used by the author only or peers during PR review?")
+      - audience framing (e.g., "Will this be used by the author only or peers during PR review?")
-      - Boundary exclusion (e.g., "Should we explicitly exclude performance tuning items this round?")
+      - boundary exclusion (e.g., "Should we explicitly exclude performance tuning items this round?")
-      - Scenario class gap (e.g., "No recovery flows detected - are rollback / partial failure paths in scope?")
+      - scenario class gap (e.g., "No recovery flows detected - are rollback / partial failure paths in scope?")

 Use defaults, when interaction impossible: